mhastu/bitlocksolver/README.md

 Set _k_ = _pathlength_ - 1, to ensure new solutions are shorter.
 - [x] Additionally to the _forgetful iteration_, we could sort the nodes of the last saved level by distance to the target to find more likely minimal solutions first.
 - [ ] Add [multithreading](https://docs.python.org/3/library/multiprocessing.html) support.
+- [ ] Investigate when exactly a level counts as solved.
+The current implementation is wrong (additional game tiles can in fact remain outside of the target).
+- [ ] Use extra sets of game tiles for different types (normal tile, destroyers, pushers, ...).
+Always filtering the TileList seems inefficient.
+- [ ] Instead of setting a fixed tree-size, set the available memory and dynamically choose if another tree level is possible.